 The results of this experiment are depicted in figure 2.1.
-In the case of GDP, the difference between the deterministic component of the BVAR with the PLR and the flat or Minnesota priors is limited.
-For the other variables, notice that the shape of the deterministic component implied by the PLR is simpler, and explains much less of the low frequency variation of the time series.
-For example, in the case of investment, the deterministic trend implied by the PLR resembles a straight line, implying that the long-run growth rate of investment in the next decades is expected to be in line with the past.
-Similarly, in the case of inflation and the interest rate, the deterministic trend of the BVAR with the PLR does not have the unpleasant property that somebody with the knowledge of the model coefficients would have perfectly predicted the hump shape of these two variables already in 1955.
+In the case of GDP, the difference between the deterministic component of the PLR-BVAR and the flat or MN-BVAR is limited.
+For the other variables, notice that the shape of the deterministic component implied by the PLR-BVAR is simpler, and explains much less of the low frequency variation of the time series.
+For example, in the case of investment, the deterministic trend implied by the PLR-BVAR resembles a straight line, implying that the long-run growth rate of investment in the next decades is expected to be similar to the past.
+Similarly, in the case of inflation and the interest rate, the deterministic trend of the PLR-BVAR does not have the unpleasant property that somebody with the knowledge of the VAR coefficients would have perfectly predicted the hump shape of these two variables already in 1955.

-In sum, our PLR is quite successful in correcting the pathology that we have illustrated in section 2.
+So, overall, our PLR is quite successful in correcting the pathology that we have illustrated in section 2.
 In the next section, we will demonstrate that this is not simply a theoretical curiosity, but that it is extremely important for the forecasting performance of the model.